pavelbohovin/one_qr_app/README.md

 ## License

-This project is **Open Source** and licensed under the [GNU General Public License v3.0 (GPLv3)](LICENSE).
+This project is **Open Source** and licensed under the [MIT License](LICENSE).

-You are free to use, modify, and distribute this software under the terms of the GPLv3.
+You are free to use, modify, and distribute this software under the terms of the MIT License.

 Made with ❤️ by NI and AI